 Methylprednisolone sodium succinate has been investigated for acute spinal cord injury in two randomized, double-blind, comparative National Acute Spinal Cord Injury Studies (NASCIS 2 and 3).
-Treatment should begin within 8 hours of injury.
-For patients initiated on treatment within 3 hours of injury: Administer 30 mg/kg as an IV bolus over a 15-minute period, followed by 45-minute pause, and then a continuous IV infusion of 5.4 mg/kg/h for 23 hours.
+The effect of high dose methylprednisolone sodium succinate given as initial bolus of 30 mg/kg by IV for 15 minutes followed 45 minutes later by a continuous infusion of 5.4 mg/kg/hour for 24 hours was significant on neurologic recovery when given to patients within 8 hours from injury (NASCIS 2) and motor recovery was higher for those patients initiated within 3 to 8 hours from injury and treated with the same regimen for 48 hours (NASCIS 3).